-Our mission is to provide effective, pro bono physical therapy services to the under-served
+Our mission is to provide effective, pro bono physical therapy, social work, nutrition,

 North Carolina.
 We strive to improve quality of life, health, and function of our

-clients, while serving the community and fostering
+clients while serving the community and fostering student education.

 Physical therapists diagnose movement dysfunction that interferes with quality of life at any age, design treatment plans to restore and optimize function and prevent disability, and also promote healthy lifestyles and injury prevention by developing fitness and wellness-oriented programs.